Vice Provost for Undergraduate Education

 Alison Grace Laurence

 BioAlison Laurence is a Lecturer in Civic, Liberal, and Global Education.
 She received her PhD from MIT’s interdisciplinary program in History, Anthropology, and Science, Technology, and Society (HASTS) in 2019.
-A cultural and environmental historian, she specializes in the study of nature on display, non-human animals, deep time, and extinction.
-Her current book manuscript--Of Dinosaurs and Culture Wars: Extinction, Extraction, and Modern American Monsters--traces how popular displays transformed dinosaurs and other creatures of deep time from scientific specimens to consumer objects and artifacts of everyday American life.
-Alison’s work has appeared in the Science Museum Group Journal, the History of Anthropology Newsletter, and the Anthropocene Curriculum.
+A cultural and environmental historian, she specializes in the historical study of nature on display, non-human animals, deep time, and extinction.
+Her current book manuscript--Of Dinosaurs and Culture Wars: A Monumental Reckoning with Modern American Monsters--traces how popular displays transformed dinosaurs and other creatures of deep time from scientific specimens to consumer objects and artifacts of everyday American life.
+Alison has published her research in Museum & Society, Notes & Records: The Royal Society Journal of the History of Science, and the Science Museum Group Journal.
 She holds a BA in Classics from Brown University and an MA in History and Public History from the University of New Orleans.

 Current Research and Scholarly InterestsSPECIALIZATION: 20 - 21st century Latin American Literatures and Cultures; Creative Writing; Translation; Poetry

 COLLEGE Teaching Fellow

 BioI am a COLLEGE Fellow.
 I am currently teaching Why College? and Digital Privacy and Ethics.
 My research focuses on ancient Greek philosophy, especially Aristotle's ethics.
 I also have interests in contemporary ethics, including applied ethics, social and political philosophy, and other periods and areas of the history of philosophy.

 Current Research and Scholarly InterestsSPECIALIZATION: Communication Pedagogy; Visual Communication; Presentation Skills